fabianmartins/alienattack.workshop/README.md

     4. Press **Create Parameter**

 #### **Task 3:** Adjust IAM Role
-Do we have to change the role for manager?
 1. Navigate to the IAM Dashboard <a href="https://console.aws.amazon.com/iam" target="_blank">here</a>.
 2. Click **Roles** on the left side of the window.
 3. Find `<envName>WebSocketSynchronousStart_Role` click on it.